Last Updated: Jan 18, 2022

 There are plenty of block providers out there, including the aforementioned Eweka and Astraweb.
 BlockNews has a service that’s competitive with those providers, but it doesn’t stand out in any particular way.
-For that reason, we recommend with going with more established names to get your block access.
-You can check out our top five providers for other options in block access in addition to the recommendations we’ve already given.
+For that reason, we recommend going with more established names to get your block access.
+You can check out our list of the best Usenet service providers for other options in block access in addition to the recommendations we’ve already given.

 |Unlimited Access / NZB Search